9 min read · Buyer's Guide

 Quick Answers

-Negligibly — typically within 2-3% of each other at install.
-The cost difference isn't meaningful; the climate-correct spec matters far more than the modest material cost increment.
+Negligibly — the two lines are typically within 2-3% of each other at distribution.
+The cost difference isn't meaningful; installing the climate-correct line for your parcel matters far more than the modest material cost increment.

 No — they look identical visually.
 The difference is in the material formulation.
-Verify by product label (HZ5 vs HZ10 marked on packaging) and require the contract material specification to identify the product line explicitly.
+Verify by product label (HZ10 vs HZ5 marked on packaging) and require the contract material specification to identify the product line explicitly.

-Hardie's warranty terms specify climate appropriateness.
-Installing the wrong climate-spec product may limit warranty coverage.
-Verify with your contractor and the manufacturer documentation; using the right product for your climate is what activates full warranty protection.
+Hardie's warranty terms specify climate appropriateness by region.
+Installing HZ5 in an HZ10 foothill climate — or HZ10 in a high-mountain HZ5 zone — is a documented misapplication that may limit warranty coverage.
+Verify with your contractor and the manufacturer documentation; using the line Hardie maps to your parcel is what activates full warranty protection.

 Ask candidates: which Hardie product line do you spec for foothill Nevada County, and why.
 Quality contractors will explain HZ5 vs HZ10 climate distinction unprompted.
 Vague or generic answers ("we use Hardie") suggest they don't know the climate-spec distinction.